-To examine the quality of Yap's EMIS, REL Pacific convened a focus group of four Yap data specialists.
-Over two days in June 2014, they discussed and rated the processes, tools, and materials they use to collect, analyze, and report education data to provide timely and meaningful information to schools and education agencies (see box 1 and appendix B for data sources and methods).
-These data specialists-nominated by the Yap director of education for their familiarity with the state's data system-included the data manager, the assessment coordinator, the special education coordinator, and the specialist in charge of data on teacher credentialing and professional development.
-Although just four data specialists provided information for this study, they were the specialists with the most knowledge of the day-to-day operations of data collection, statistical analysis, and report dissemination for the state of Yap's small education department, which comprises 107 staff and 293 teachers.
+To examine the quality of Chuuk's EMIS, REL Pacific convened a focus group of eight Chuuk data specialists.
+During a one-day session in July 2014, they discussed and rated the processes, tools, and materials they use to collect, analyze, and report education data to provide timely and meaningful information to schools and education agencies (see box 1 and appendix B for data sources and methods).
+These data specialists-nominated by the Chuuk director of education for their familiarity with the state's data system-included a department chief, a transition specialist, statistics and assessment specialists, data clerks, and an individual working closely with outer island schools.
+Although just eight data specialists provided information for this study, they were the specialists with the most knowledge of the day-to-day operations of data collection, statistical analysis, and report dissemination for the state of Chuuk's education department, which comprises 115 staff and 777 teachers.

-To examine the quality of Yap's EMIS, REL Pacific adapted a tool developed by the World Bank that allows identification of the characteristics of an EMIS and comparison of systems within a country over time or across countries (see box 2 and appendix B).
-The System Assessment and Benchmarking for Education Results (SABER) EMIS Assessment Tool covers six aspects of quality of the EMIS and provided a benchmark system to rate its strengths and weaknesses; the study team adapted the tool by dropping one aspect of quality (see box 2 and appendix C).
+To examine the quality of Chuuk's EMIS, REL Pacific adapted a tool developed by the World Bank that allows identification of the characteristics of an EMIS and comparison of systems within a country over time or across countries (see box 2 and appendix B).
+The System Assessment and Benchmarking for Education Results (SABER) EMIS Assessment Tool covers five aspects of quality of the EMIS and provided a benchmark system to rate its strengths and weaknesses (see box 2 and appendix C).

-The five aspects of quality are prerequisites of quality (including the legal and institutional environment and whether human and material resources are adequate for the task), integrity of education statistics (including whether statistical policies and practices are guided by professional principles, whether they are transparent, and whether they are guided by ethical standards), accuracy and reliability of education statistics, serviceability (relevance, timeliness, and consistency), and accessibility (education statistics are made available in clear and understandable ways to stakeholders).
+The five aspects of quality are prerequisites of quality (including the legal and institutional environment and whether human and material resources are adequate for the task), integrity of education statistics (including whether statistical policies and practices are guided by professional principles, whether they are transparent, and whether they are guided by ethical standards), accuracy and reliability of education statistics), serviceability (relevance, timeliness, and consistency), and accessibility (education statistics are made available in clear and understandable ways to stakeholders).

 Aspects of quality are rated at one of four benchmark levels: latent (not in place), emerging (in the process of implementation), established (in place and meeting standards), and mature (an example of best practice; table 1).
-Regional Educational Laboratory Pacific adapted a tool developed by the World Bank and convened a focus group of four Yap data specialists to examine the quality of Yap's education management information system
+The protocol was revised slightly to make it more relevant to this study (see box 2).
+Regional Educational Laboratory Pacific adapted a tool developed by the World Bank and convened a focus group of eight Chuuk data specialists to examine the quality of Chuuk's education management information system